lakenbac0n/GEOG-563-Lab-2/README.md

 prey[t] = prey[t-1] + (a * prey[t-1] - b * prey[t-1] * pred[t-1]) * dt (prey populations change equation)
 pred[t] = pred[t-1] + (d * prey[t-1] * pred[t-1] - c * pred[t-1]) * dt (predator population change equation)

+This simulation shows how a prey population (like rabbits) and a predator population (like wolves) change over time, based on a classic set of equations called the Lotka-Volterra predator-prey model.

+The idea is:

+Prey naturally grow in number over time, but some get eaten by predators.

+Predators depend on catching prey to survive and reproduce.
+If there’s not enough food, the predator population shrinks.

+We used a simple method to simulate these changes step-by-step over time (called Euler’s method).
+At each small time step, we update the population sizes based on how many were born, died, or eaten.

+The simulation helps us understand how predator and prey numbers can cycle up and down in response to each other.